 Towards Theory + Practice

-During his time at Yale, he has contributed to state and national research policy initiatives, including serving as an advisor to a California Air Resources Board member, and as a participant of the U.S. Global Change Research Program’s workgroup on “Climate Vulnerability and Social Science Perspectives.”
-Most recently, Michael was appointed by the National Academies of Sciences, Engineering, and Medicine to the Board on Environmental Change and Society (BECS).
-He also serves as a panel reviewer for the National Academies of Sciences' Transit Cooperative Research Program (TCRP).
+During his time as a scholar, he has contributed to state and national research policy initiatives, including serving as an advisor to a California Air Resources Board member, and as a co-author of the U.S. Global Change Research Program’s study on “Climate Vulnerability and Social Science Perspectives.”
+Michael is a member of the National Academies of Sciences, Engineering, and Medicine's Board on Environmental Change and Society (BECS), and is on the board of directors of the social justice nonprofit, Alliance for a Better Community.
+He also serves as a co-author for the forthcoming National Academies of Sciences’ consensus study, "Accelerating Decarbonization in the United States: Technology, Policy, and Societal Dimensions," and a co-author of the upcoming National Climate Assessment (NCA5), the U.S. Government's premier report on climate change impacts, risks, and adaptation across the Nation (a Congressionally mandated, interagency effort).
+Michael is also a panel reviewer for the National Academies of Sciences' Transit Cooperative Research Program (TCRP).

-I have also served two years as a research mentor for the Summer Research Opportunity Program (SROP) administered by the graduate division at UC Berkeley.
+Michael also served two years as a research mentor for the Summer Research Opportunity Program (SROP) administered by the graduate division at UC Berkeley.
 SROP is an intensive academic program for undergraduate students from traditionally disadvantaged communities interested in exploring careers in academia.
-In the program, I developed pedagogical approaches that required students to engage in community-based research projects with local environmental justice groups.
+In the program, he developed pedagogical approaches that required students to engage in community-based research projects with local environmental justice groups.